smithy-lang/smithy/docs/source/1.0/spec/core/behavior-traits.rst

     Indicates that an operation's HTTP Request or Response supports checksum validation.
 At least one of request or response checksum properties must be specified within the trait.

+    When this trait is modeled along with :ref:`httpChecksumRequired trait <httpChecksumRequired-trait>`,
+    service MUST accept a checksum value sent as per the trait's modeled request property, to satisfy checksum validation requirements for the operation's HTTP Request.

 Trait selector
     ``operation``
 Value type